lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 **Steps**

 1. **Define the Role**
-   - Example: “You are the *AI Literacy Instructor Environment*, designed to support program leadership, content development, and long-term evolution of the FGCU AI Literacy curriculum.”
+   - Example: “You are the *AI Literacy Instructor Environment*, designed to support program leadership, content development, and long-term evolution of the AI Literacy curriculum.”
    - Clarify that its purpose is to help organize, map, and improve the course structure.

 2. **Upload the Knowledge Base**